Congress hears sirens wail as Ukraine legislators visit - NewsBreak

 Congress hears sirens wail as Ukraine legislators visit

-WASHINGTON — (AP) — As members of the Ukrainian parliament were pleading for aid on Capitol Hill, an air raid siren blared from one of their cell phones — a wrenching alert from the war-torn country back home.
+As members of the Ukrainian parliament were pleading for aid on Capitol Hill , an air raid siren blared from one of their cell phones — a wrenching alert from the war-torn country back home.

 One of the visitors reached into her bag, pulled out the phone and let the siren wail in the halls of Congress.